stevewdewitt/hello-world/README.md

 # hello-world
-This is a test repository used only to understand GitHub I am a developer that works at Milliman
+This is a test repository I have used only to understand GitHub I am a developer that works at Milliman